altocodenl/tagaway-mobile/tagaway/lib/readme.md

       var cloudId = type == 'uploaded' ? pivId      : store.get ('pivMap:' + pivId);
 ```

 We will also define a `tagMapPrefix` variable which will be either `tagMapLocal:` or `tagMapUploaded:` depending on `type`.
 This will be the prefix for `tagMap` keys, which indicate if a piv is tagged with `tags` or not.
+Note this will also be `tagMapUploaded:` for `localUploaded` pivs.

 ```dart
       var tagMapPrefix = 'tagMap' + (type == 'local' ?
 'Local' : 'Uploaded') + ':';